pulpgrinder/Fronkensteen/README.md

 ## Demo/How to use

 For the stabl(-ish) version, go to the [github.io page](https://pulpgrinder.github.io).
+You don't need this repo to get a running Fronkensteen system.

-To get the latest bleeding-edge version, clone this repo and follow the instructions below.
+To get the latest bleeding-edge version, or to contribute to development clone this repo and follow the instructions below.

 ## Fronkensteen system development

-(to be rewritten)
+Scheme and JavaScript source libraries are placed in the src/ folder.
+These are loaded in natural sort order, meaning that it is possible to control the load order by prefixing the folder names with a number (i.e., the first folder loaded will be the 1-root folder).
+If you wish to suppress the loading of a folder, but still keep it in the repo, you may prefix the folder name with a ! (for example, the !remote-terminal folder).

 ## Remote REPL